Laura makes landfall, Gulf Coast under 'extremely dangerous' threat

 Hurricane Laura makes landfall, Gulf Coast under ‘extremely dangerous’ threat

-Hurricane Laura came ashore early Thursday morning at Category 4, battering the Louisiana and Texas coasts as an "extremely dangerous" before weakening to Category 3.
+Hurricane Laura came ashore early Thursday morning at Category 4, battering the Louisiana and Texas coasts as an "extremely dangerous" storm before weakening to Category 3.
 It was accompanied by a catastrophic storm surge, extreme winds and flash flooding as it struck the southwestern part of Louisiana, according to the National Hurricane Center.

 In addition, the hurricane contains maximum sustained winds of 150 mph.
 A Storm Surge Warning was in effect from Freeport, Texas, to the Mouth of the Mississippi River.
 A Hurricane Warning was in effect for San Luis Pass, Texas, to Intracoastal City, La.
 A Tropical Storm Warning was in effect for Sargent, Texas, to San Luis Pass East of Intracoastal City, to the Mouth of the Mississippi River.
 A Hurricane Watch was in effect for East of Intracoastal City to west of Morgan City, La.